 Operations on the Memphis & Charleston Railroad (November 1863)

-Collierville (October 11, 1863) – This battle occurred when Confederate forces of Brigadier General James R. Chalmers advanced from its base in Oxford, Mississippi to attack the Union garrison at Collierville.
-Union forces were commanded by Union Colonel D. C. Anthony of the 66th Indiana Infantry, which had established defenses at the railroad depot and a stockade having 8-foot-high walls and also along a line of rifle-pits.
-General Chalmers’s plan was to cut the telegraph lines, burn the railroad trestles, and surround the fort.
+Collierville (October 11, 1863) – This battle occurred when Confederate forces of Brigadier General James R. Chalmers advanced from its base in Oxford, Mississippi, to attack the Union garrison at Collierville.
+Union forces were commanded by Union Colonel D. C. Anthony of the 66th Indiana Infantry, which had established defenses at the railroad depot and a stockade with 8-foot-high walls and a line of rifle-pits.
+General Chalmers planned to cut the telegraph lines, burn the railroad trestles, and surround the fort.
 About 12 noon, a train constraining Major General William T. Sherman’s and his troops arrived from Memphis, which brought the total number of men fighting in the battle to about 4,000.
 General Sherman narrowly escaped capture as the Confederates boarded his train and captured personal items, including his horse, Dolly.
-The battle raged around the fort and depot, and eventually the Confederates drove all the Union forces into the fort, the depot or railroad cuts for protection.
+The battle raged around the fort and depot, and eventually, the Confederates drove all the Union forces into the fort, the depot or railroad cuts for protection.
 However, during the battle that lasted about five hours, neither side was able to gain control.
 Fearing reinforcements from Germantown, the Confederates withdrew without taking the fort.
 Estimated casualties were estimated at 164 Union and 128 Confederate.

-Collierville (November 3, 1863) – While Major General William T. Sherman’s 15th Army Corps were in the process of marching to the relief of Chattanooga, Tennessee, Confederate Brigadier General James R. Chalmers led another attack on Collierville.
-However, Union Colonel Edward Hatch possessed more men than Chalmers supposed, stationed at Collierville and at Germantown, five miles to the west.
+Collierville (November 3, 1863) – While Major General William T. Sherman’s 15th Army Corps was in the process of marching to the relief of Chattanooga, Tennessee, Confederate Brigadier General James R. Chalmers led another attack on Collierville.
+However, Union Colonel Edward Hatch possessed more men than Chalmers supposed, stationed at Collierville and Germantown, five miles to the west.
 Scouts warned Hatch of Chalmers’s approach from the south, so he ordered Collierville’s defenders to be prepared and rode from Germantown with cavalry reinforcements.
-General Chalmers, as he had done only three weeks earlier, attacked from the south with Colonels Benjamin McCulloch’s and W.F.
+As he had done only three weeks earlier, General Chalmers attacked from the south with Colonels Benjamin McCulloch’s and W.F.
 Slemon’s brigades.
-The Union troops repulsed the attack and Chalmers, concluding that he was outnumbered, called off the battle, and, to ward off Union pursuit, withdrew back to Mississippi.
+The Union troops repulsed the attack, and Chalmers, concluding that he was outnumbered, called off the battle and, to ward off Union pursuit, withdrew back to Mississippi.
 The battle resulted in an estimated 60 Union casualties and 95 Confederate.
 In the meantime, the Memphis & Charleston Railroad remained open to Tuscumbia, Alabama, for Union troop movements.

-Lookout Mountain (November 24, 1863) – Major General Joseph Hooker with about 10,000 men was ordered to Lookout Mountain.
+Lookout Mountain (November 24, 1863) – Major General Joseph Hooker, with about 10,000 men, was ordered to Lookout Mountain.
 The Union troops were opposed by Brigadier General Edward C. Walthall’s brigade of Major General Benjamin F. Cheatham’s division.
-The troops pushed Walthall’s badly outnumbered men back to the Cravens House, just below the northern end of the mountain.
+The troops pushed Walthall’s badly outnumbered men back to the Cravens House, just below the mountain’s northern end.
 The men of Brigadier General John C. Brown’s Confederate brigade on the mountain top found themselves powerless to intervene in the battle raging below the cliffs.
-By about 3:00 p.m., thick fog enveloped the mountain and though the two sides blazed away blindly, few men were hit.
-Realizing the battle was lost, General Braxton Bragg ordered the position abandoned and at midnight when the fog cleared and, under a lunar eclipse, the Confederate troops retreated behind Chattanooga Creek, burning the bridges behind them.
+By about 3:00 p.m., thick fog enveloped the mountain, and though the two sides blazed away blindly, few men were hit.
+Realizing the battle was lost, General Braxton Bragg ordered the position abandoned, and at midnight when the fog cleared and, under a lunar eclipse, the Confederate troops retreated behind Chattanooga Creek, burning the bridges behind them.

-Missionary Ridge (November 25, 1863) – General Grant ordered Sherman’s, Hooker’s and Thomas’ troops to advance on Missionary Ridge in Chattanooga, where General Braxton Bragg and has men had taken refuge.
-As the morning progressed, Sherman launched multiple direct assaults, but, despite his significantly larger force, made little headway.
-At the southern end of the battlefield, Hooker’s advance was slowed for hours by the burned bridges on Chattanooga Creek.
-However, Thomas and his men advanced and quickly pushed the Confederates from their rifle pits but, were then subjected to a punishing fire from the Confederate positions up the ridge.
-At this point, the other Union soldiers began to attack against the remaining lines.
-The Union advance was disorganized but effective; finally overwhelming and scattering what ought to have been an impregnable Confederate line.
-By 4:30 p.m. the center of Bragg’s line had broken completely and the troops fled in panic, abandoning Missionary Ridge making a headlong retreat eastward to South Chickamauga Creek.
+Missionary Ridge (November 25, 1863) – General Grant ordered Sherman’s, Hooker’s, and Thomas’ troops to advance on Missionary Ridge in Chattanooga, where General Braxton Bragg and his men had taken refuge.
+As the morning progressed, Sherman launched multiple direct assaults, but he made little headway despite his significantly larger force.
+Hooker’s advance was slowed for hours by the burned bridges on Chattanooga Creek at the southern end of the battlefield.
+However, Thomas and his men advanced and quickly pushed the Confederates from their rifle pits but were then subjected to a punishing fire from the Confederate positions up the ridge.
+At this point, the other Union soldiers began to attack the remaining lines.
+The Union advance was disorganized but effective, finally overwhelming and scattering what ought to have been an impregnable Confederate line.
+By 4:30 p.m., the center of Bragg’s line had broken completely, and the troops fled in panic, abandoning Missionary Ridge making a headlong retreat eastward to South Chickamauga Creek.